bbiswal333/bulletinboard/Service2ServiceCommunication/Exercise_17_Introduce_Hystrix.md

 ==============================

 ## Learning Goal
-After this exercise you will know how to use Hystrix as wrapper for the call to the existing User Service within your Advertisement microservice.
+After this exercise you will know how to use Hystrix as wrapper for the call to the existing User service within your Advertisement microservice.
 With Hystrix it is possible to mitigate overload and error situations when using external services.
 Hystrix can throttle the client if the called service is not healthy.

 The task of this exercise is to wrap our User service call with the **Hystrix command pattern**.